Meet our Clinical Supervisors

 I am licensed and able to provide services and clinical supervision for residents of Minnesota, Wisconsin, and Arizona.

-KRISTA NEWMAN, MA, LPCC, CLINICAL SUPERVISOR
+KRISTA NEWMAN, MA, LPCC, CLINICAL DIRECTOR

 I am a Licensed Professional Clinical Counselor and have been active in the field of mental health and wellness since 2009 and have been a board approved Clinical Supervisor since 2013.
 I have extensive training and passion in work with trauma including dealing with abuse, anxiety and PTSD, anger management, and relationships impacted by abusive partners.